The Australian Property Market Moves in Cycles

 Sydney is Australia’s most popular destination for new migrants, slightly surpassing Melbourne.
 But not everyone can afford a $2–3 million house.
 In fact, it is probably fairer to say most cannot afford a $2-3 million houses.

-But many can afford a $600,000–$1 million apartment in a great location.
+But many can afford a $600,000–$900,00K apartment in a great location.
 This is already reflected in the fact that apartment sales outnumber house sales in Sydney.

 Sydney is the only city this happens, clearly because of price.